trow-land/Data-Science/Santander Cycle Hire/readme.md

 ### Database Design

 The project uses a **layered warehouse architecture**, with each schema serving a clear purpose.
-This mirrors how modern data engineering teams structure their pipelines, making it easier to maintain, test, and extend.
+This mirrors how data engineering teams structure their pipelines, making it easier to maintain, test, and extend.

 #### Schemas

 - **`raw`**
   - Stores source CSVs exactly as received.
   - Columns are kept as text to avoid early parsing errors.
-  - Acts as the “source of truth” layer – never modified, only appended.
+  - Acts as the “source of truth” layer which never gets modified.

 - **`staging`**
   - Applies light cleaning and consistent naming.